Thailand Dairy Market Overview

-Thailand, situated in Southeast Asia, has a burgeoning dairy industry that caters to both its domestic needs and international markets.
-Recently, there has been a notable 80% increase in U.S. dry whey exports to Thailand, indicating the country's growing demand for dairy products.
+Thailand, situated in Southeast Asia, hosts a burgeoning dairy market that caters to both domestic and international appetites.
+Recent data showcases a remarkable expansion, particularly highlighted by an 80% uptick in U.S. dry whey exports, underlining a growing appetite for high-quality dairy products.

 Milk Production and Dairy Cattle